-- Assess levels of knowledge on four land use categories:
+- The project assessed levels of knowledge on four land use categories:

 - Extensive agriculture